severygb/portfolio-severyn-gabe/reports/correspondence.md

+### 2020-04-08 D1 studio

+**RL comments**

+ACT scores are quantitative, suggests a scatterplot because you said you were interested in a correlation between ACT score and potential earnings

+What is the provenance of the data?
+How many years?
+What set of colleges? etc.

+**GS**

 ### 2020-03-31

-**RL** I could not fix the knitr problem with trelative file paths.
+**RL** I could not fix the knitr problem with relative file paths.
 So I have used a workaround.
 See the work I added to the `0301-markdowen-basics.Rmd` script.
 Before knitting the script, install the `magick` package.

 **GS**

-### 2020-03-24

-**RL** This is an example of a second comment in reverse chronological order.

-**GS** And its response.

-### 2020-03-24

-**RL** I will use this Rmd file for corresponding with you about your portfolio.
-Entries will be dated and listed in reverse chronological order–that is, with the most recent at the top of the page.
-You should record your responses directly below, for example:

-**GS** This is a sample response to the comment above.